INDL 8 conference

 - You have the option to add a comment or a supporting file if needed.

-Abstract submission deadline: April 27, 2025
+Abstract submission deadline: April 27, 2025.
+Submissions extended until May 5, 2025

 - Registration fees and discounts